dhruvilk/CS673/README.md

 - Technology Integration within the company
 - Keeping shipping costs low

-## Your team has constructed an initial product backlog.
-The backlog is stored in Pivotal Tracker.
-The URL of your backlog is clearly documented in your git repo's README.
-Course staff members can view your backlog.
-Pivotal tracker isnt working for me.
-See the linked project for tickets/backlog items.
-20 created and can be altered to fit a trading platform as opposed to a healthcare management platform

-## There are at least 10 product backlog items in your product backlog.

-## All product backlog items are expressed as excellent user stories.

-## Your product backlog is ordered.
-Your rationale for how you ordered your backlog is clearly documented in your git repo's README.

-## You have a Definition of Ready for product backlog items.
-Your Definition of Ready includes at least these items: a) Title, b) User story opening sentence, c) Additional details, d) Estimated in story points.
-Your Definition of Ready is clearly documented in your git repo's README.

-## Estimate your PBIs, starting at the top of the backlog and working your way down to the bottom.
-Your backlog with estimated PBIs is stored in Pivotal Tracker.
-The URL of your backlog is clearly documented in your git repo's README.
-Course staff members can view your backlog.

 ## Estimated product backlog items (PBIs)
 ### Based on the information we've gathered from the user persona, our estimated PBIs are as follows:
 - Intake Form Simplification